Understanding Fractions — Answer Key

 4. In the fraction 710, the denominator is 10.

-The denominator is the bottom number.
-In 710, the denominator is 10.
+The denominator is the bottom number of a fraction and shows the total equal parts.
+In 710 the bottom number is 10, so the denominator is 10.

 Part C: True or False?